 In this tutorial, you will learn how to configure your build pipeline to generate a test coverage report every time you run your ReactJS based unit tests.
 Understanding the level of code coverage percentage within your project is very important.
 Without this information, you will not know how trustable your application's codebase actually is when making changes.
 You will not need to install any new packages to enable this type of reporting within your project.
 Jest is the main testing framework used in conjunction with a ReactJS application.
 As of Jest version 21.2.1, new out-of-the-box code coverage reports now ships with Jest.

 To install Jest, type this command into the terminal:

-To enable code coverage you will need to pass the
+package.json you will need to pass the

 jest.config.js file in the root of your project.
-In here you will want to add the
+To configure the quality gate, add the

 coverageThreshold flag and set it accordingly:

 Using the config above if the test coverage is less than 90% on all of the functions, branches, lines, and statements then the build will fail.
 This is something you should do at the start of every project to ensure high quality!